skellis46/slipbox/empirical.md

 Conquergood, D. (2002) “Performance Studies.
 Interventions and Radical Research,” in The Drama Review 46 (2) (T174), Summer, pp. 145-156.

-- note how Conquergood conflates empirical with distance
+- note how Conquergood conflates empirical with distance; contrast with [[radical empiricism]]

+#unfinished